Master of science (2 year) Full time

 • Flowers, fruits, berries and vegetables

-• Physiological processes in plants, affected by external conditions (nutrients, temperature, light and daylength)
+• Physiological processes in plants, affected by external factors (nutrients, temperature, light and daylength)

 • How plant breeding are used to meet the marked